The California Rally Series (CRS) is proud to announce the return of the large displacement, two-whe...

 CRS-5 is open to all two-wheel drive vehicles that are above the adjusted displacement limits of the CRS-2 class.
 Examples include large displacement engines such as V6 and V8 motors, as well as turbocharged four-cylinder vehicles.
 Modifications to stock vehicles are not limited so long as they remain two-wheel drive.
 Vehicles must also conform to all safety regulations of the sanctioning body governing the event.

 As a further consequence of the return of CRS-5, Open class will once again be designated Open 4wd, and be limited to all wheel drive vehicles only.

 The California Rally Series is the premier performance rally championship in the southwestern United States.
 The Series incorporates events from various sanctioning bodies in order to create a meaningful regional championship for its members.
 The Series celebrates more than 40 continuous years of performance rally, making it the longest running rally series in the United States.
 To learn more about the California Rally Series visit www.californiarallyseries.com and follow @crspress on twitter.

-2013 California Rally Series Season Comes to a Close at the Prescott Rally
+California Rally Series Championship Heats up at the Gorman Ridge Rally

 The California Rally Series is the premier performance rally championship in the southwestern United States.
 The Series incorporates events from various sanctioning bodies in order to create a meaningful regional championship for its members.
 The Series celebrates more than 35 continuous years of performance rally, making it the longest running rally series in the United States.
 To learn more about the California Rally Series visit www.californiarallyseries.com and follow @crspress on twitter.